gdlc/STAT_COMP/INCLASS/INCLASS_19.md

 B) Fit the best forward regression (smallest AIC) using lm() applied to DATA.TRN, then use the fitted OLS model to predict log-psa for the testing data (DATA.TST) and compute the correlation between lpsa and predicted lpsa.

-C) For each value of lambda of the lasso regression, predigt log-psa for the testing data (DATA.TST) and compute the correlation between lpsa and predicted lpsa.
+C) For each value of lambda of the lasso regression, predict log-psa for the testing data (DATA.TST) and compute the correlation between lpsa and predicted lpsa.